There are three main areas of Colombia of interest to mountain adventure travellers.

 Sierra Nevada de Santa Marta

 In the far north of the country are the Sierra Nevada de Santa Marta where Colombia's highest peaks of Bolivar and Colon are located.
-This remote mountain range has been difficult to access for many years due to FARC guerrillas, narcotraficantes and reclusive Indian tribes, but conditions have been improving.
+This remote mountain range has been difficult to access for many years due to FARC guerrillas, narcotraficantes and reclusive native american tribes, but conditions have been improving.
 An ANDES trip went to the mountains in December 2015 and succeeded in making the first ascent of the highest peak, Pico Colon, for many years.
 For more details of this unique expedition see our Firsts page.

 Colon and Bolivar and Colon, the highest peaks of the Sierra Nevada de Santa Marta, seen from our high camp on the north side of the peaks.

 Sierra Nevada del Cocuy

 The Sierra Nevada del Cocuy are located a days travel north of the capital Bogota.
 The best time of year to visit these mountains is the dry season (December-April).
 One of the most scenic parts of the Andes, this range boasts snow-capped peaks, huge rock walls and unusual vegetation.
 There have been many access issues here in the last few years, but in the past the area was popular with local Colombian climbers and walkers.